Oral Cancer Screenings – Castle Rock, CO

 Your child’s oral cancer screening only takes a few minutes as a part of their routine appointment.
 It’s noninvasive, so they will remain happy and comfortable throughout the process.
 Dr. Benzley will examine your son or daughter’s mouth, jaw, neck, head, lips, cheeks, gums, tongue, and throat for any cancerous tissue or abnormalities.
 Because these signs are hard to detect, this visual examination is paramount to the health of your kid.

-Oral Cancer Screening FAQs
+Oral Cancer Screening Frequently Asked Questions

-At Castle Rock Smiles, we are committed to expert prevention and detection for children, especially when it comes to oral cancer.
+At Castle Rock Smiles Pediatric Dentistry, we are committed to expert prevention and detection for children, especially when it comes to oral cancer.
 We know that cancer is quite a scary thing to think about in regards to your little one’s smile, so we are happy to answer any and all of your questions and concerns about this rare oral health condition for kids.
 Below, you’ll find some common questions about oral cancer in children and their answers so you can learn more.
 If you want to learn even more or if you don’t see the information you’re looking for, don’t hesitate to give us a call right away.

 What Is Oral Cancer & Where Does It Occur?